sgtlambda/fieldwork/README.md

 If you're using [bedrock](https://github.com/roots/bedrock) (which in case you aren't, you really should), you could also install to `/wp-content/mu-plugins/jannieforms` thanks to the bedrock autoloader.

-Creating a form is as simple as instantiating `Form`:
+Creating a form is as simple as instantiating `jannieforms\Form`:

     use jannieforms\Form;

     $contactform = new Form('contact', '', new JannieFormPostMethod() );

-You can create a new field by instantiating any class that extends `JannieFormFieldComponent`:
+You can create a new field by instantiating any class that extends `jannieforms\components\Field`:

-    use jannieforms\components;
+    use jannieforms\components\TextField;

     $emailField = new TextField('email', 'Email address');

 Configure the field and attach it to the form:

-    use jannieforms\validators;
+    use jannieforms\validators\JannieFormEmailValidator;

     $emailField
        ->addValidator(new JannieFormEmailValidator())
        ->addTo($contactForm);

 Add a submit button:

+    use jannieforms\components\Button;

     $submit = new Button("submit", "Send", "", Button::TYPE_SUBMIT);
     $submit